 Monounsaturated fats (MUFAs), also known as Omega 9, come from plant foods only.
 They lower total cholesterol and LDL cholesterol (the bad cholesterol) while increasing HDL cholesterol (the good cholesterol).
-Nuts including peanuts, walnuts, almonds and pistachios, avocado, canola and olive oil are high in MUFAs.
+Nuts including avocado, nuts, vegetable oil such as olive oil are high in monounsaturated fats.
 MUFAs have also been found to help in weight loss, particularly body fat.
-Click here for more weight loss nutrition tips.

 Polyunsaturated fats also lower total cholesterol and LDL cholesterol.
 Seafood like salmon and fish oil, as well as corn, soy, safflower and sunflower oils are high in polyunsaturated fats.
-Omega 3 fatty acids belong to this group.
+The most known polyunsaturated fats include:

-Saturated fats raise total blood cholesterol as well as LDL cholesterol (the bad cholesterol).
+Saturated fats raise total blood cholesterol as well as LDL cholesterol.
 Saturated fats are mainly found in animal products such as meat, dairy, eggs and seafood.
 Some plant foods are also high in saturated fats such as coconut oil, palm oil and palm kernel oil.

 Trans fats are invented as scientists began to “hydrogenate” liquid oils so that they can withstand better in food production process and provide a better shelf life.
 As a result of hydrogenation, trans fatty acids are formed.
-Trans fatty acids are found in many commercially packaged foods, commercially fried food such as French Fries from some fast food chains, other packaged snacks such as microwaved popcorn as well as in vegetable shortening and hard stick margarine.
+As the negative health impacts became known, countries started banning the use of artificial partially-hydrogenated oil in foods.
+Nowadays, both United States and Canada have banned artificial trans fat.

-- avoid using cooking oils that are high in saturated fats and/or trans fats such as coconut oil, palm oil or vegetable shortening.
+- Avoid using cooking oils that are high in saturated fats and/or trans fats such as coconut oil, palm oil or vegetable shortening.
 Instead, use oils that are low in saturated fats and high in monounsaturated and polyunsaturated fats such as olive oil, avocado oil and canola oil.
 Check out our healthy cooking oil chart.

-- As saturated fats are found in animals products, use lower-fat version dairy such as 1% or skim milk instead of whole milk.
-Trim visible fats and skins from meat products.
+- As saturated fats are found in animals products, trim visible fats or skins from meat products.